 If the client is polling the server, the client SHOULD NOT poll more frequently than the interval specified by the value of the pcmsPollsMax field.
-If the client is required to respond to notifications at a rate that is more frequent than the polling interval, then the polling method is not recommended for retrieving notifications.
+If the client is required to respond to notifications at a rate that is more frequent than the polling interval, then the polling method SHOULD NOT be used for retrieving notifications.